A large-scale analysis of public-facing, community-built chatbots on Character.AI: Data

-Finally, we note that our analysis focuses on a subset of character greetings; specifically, we focus on the subset of greetings that were greater than 50 letters long and written primarily in English.
+Finally, we note that our analysis focuses on the subset of character greetings that were greater than 50 letters long and written primarily in English.
 Greetings shorter than 50 letters were largely just basic greetings (e.g. ``Hey, how are you?''), and thus contained little that could be used to explore the relevant research questions for our work.
-Language in greetings was identified using the python library \texttt{lingua}\footnote{\url{https://github.com/pemistahl/lingua-py}}, after manual evaluation of results from a number of different tools suggested that \texttt{lingua} performed best on the particular nuances of Character.AI greetings.
+Language in greetings was identified using the Python library \texttt{lingua}\footnote{\url{https://github.com/pemistahl/lingua-py}}.
 Only four languages (English, Russian, Spanish, and Portuguese) account for more than 1\% of all characters or character interactions.
-English greetings, which are the focus of the present work, accounted for 83\% of all characters, and these characters accounted for 87\% of all character interactions, for characters in our dataset.
+English greetings, which are the focus of the present work, account for 83\% of all characters and 87\% of all character interactions in our dataset.
+To ensure our work was not biased in how we identified English greetings, we sampled 250 random greetings and manually annotated them for whether or not they were in English.
+Two researchers performed the manual annotation.
+Krippendorff’s alpha (a measure of inter-annotator agreement) on the task was 0.987; annotators disagreed on only one greeting in the sample and resolved the disagreement after computing agreement measures.
+Manual label aligns with the label applied by \mbox{\texttt{lingua}} 99.2\% of the time, precision on identifying (primarily) English greetings was 100\%, and recall was 99.2\%.
+This analysis suggests that this filtering step is unlikely to significantly bias the findings presented below.
 All further results in the paper focus specifically on this subset of 2,135,118 greetings.